 About Temple University SLETP: The University College at Temple offers the National Park Service Seasonal Law Enforcement Training Program (SLETP) and a Certificate in National Park Service Management.
 Temple offers the SLETP two times a year at its Ambler Campus with a maximum class size of 26 students.
 Temple’s SLETP is a full-time, Federally-Accredited (FLETA) 13-week program consisting of more than 500 hours of instruction designed to prepare and enable students to obtain employment with the National Park Service as a Seasonal Type II law enforcement ranger.
 The curriculum places particular emphasis on visitor and resource protection, federal law and procedure, authority and jurisdiction, natural and cultural resource management, officer safety and survival skills, and physical conditioning.
 Upon successful completion of the program, students are awarded academic credit and a certificate of completion.
 A public celebration that recognizes the significance of their achievement includes a formal graduation and an awards ceremony for distinguished achievement in academics, marksmanship, driving, leadership, and physical fitness.

 Our Summer 2015 session is scheduled to start on Monday, May 11, 2015.
 This the next available class for which we expect to have openings and is contingent on sufficient enrollment.
 For more information regarding physical requirements, housing, or other program qualifications, please call the Academy office at 267-468-8600 and ask to speak with our program staff.
-We will be pleased to assist you with your questions and your decision to apply.
-You may also obtain further information and application materials online (below).
+Please note: The materials and information posted below are dated 2015 and are subject to change in 2016.